[R.O. 2011 § 710.010; R.O. 2010 § 710.010; Ord. No. 674 §§ 1 — 2, 7-17-2000]

 Operation And Maintenance.
 The owner shall operate and maintain the private sewage disposal facilities in a sanitary manner at all times, at no expense to the City.

 Additional Requirements.
-No statement contained in this Section shall be construed to interfere with any additional requirements that may be imposed by the Superintendent.
+No statement contained in this Section shall be construed to interfere with any additional requirements that may be imposed by the Director.

 Payment Of Costs.
 All costs and expenses incident to the installation and connection of the building sewer and the building sewer lateral to a City service main shall be borne by the owner.
 The owner shall indemnify the City for any loss or damage that may directly or indirectly be occasioned by the installation of the building sewer.
 The costs of construction shall include any connection fees or inspection fees charged by City as well as the cost to repair any City street.